fbpx

 After the Samoan fire dancing, it was time to say goodbye.
 The audience was invited to stand near the stage and take selfies with the cast members.

-They did a great job grouping a few men together and a few women together so people were able to split the line a bit.
+They did a great job grouping a few men and a few women together so people could split the line.

 Why I Went to this Big Island Luau

-I’ve been to a lot of luaus on Kauai, Maui, and Oahu, so I was curious how this Big Island luau compared with them.
+I’ve been to many luaus on Kauai, Maui, and Oahu, so I was curious how this Big Island luau compared with them.
 I had always heard that the luaus on the Big Island are less fancy.

 Part of the reason why we stayed at the Royal Kona Resort is because they had their own luau on-site.
 I wanted to see what it was like to just walk back up to our room instead of having to carry a sleepy 5-year-old to the car and then to a hotel room.